shehzadi786/devops-repo-maryam/README.md

 # maryamdevops
-This devops demo class about git
+This is devops demo class about git